-Alternatively, if you would like further information, please see our Admissions Policy or contact our Admissions Officer, Mrs Tozer in the school office on 020 8892 3462.
+Alternatively, if you would like further information, please see our Admissions Policy or contact Mrs Tozer in the school office on 020 8892 3462.

-The closing date for all applications for Reception class entry in Sept 2018 was 15th January 2018.
-Online applications should have been made via www.eadmissions.org.uk or www.richmond.gov.uk.
+The closing date for all applications for Reception class entry in Sept 2019 is 15th January 2019.
+Online applications should be made via www.eadmissions.org.uk.

 For more information about admissions appeals please click here: Appeals information

 If you move into the area and want to apply for a place, you will need to complete a Richmond in-year application form.
 Please telephone the Council's School Admissions office on 020 8891 7514 to ask for a copy or you can download it from their website www.richmond.gov.uk

 You can list up to four maintained schools or academies in the borough in the order that you prefer them.
 Richmond Council coordinates all in-year applications for schools in the borough. they will pass on your child's details to the admissions authorities for the schools you have named and they will let you know if your child has qualified for a place.
 If none of the schools that you apply for is able to offer your child a place, they will advise you of the nearest school with a vacancy and you will be able to make another application.